Lillian Nakate

-Lillian Nakate Segujja (born 11 August 1978) commonly Lillian Nakate, is a Ugandan civil engineer and politician who serves as the Member of Parliament representing the Luweero District Women' Constituency in the 10th Parliament (2016 to 2021).
+Lillian Nakate Segujja (born 11 August 1978) commonly Lillian Nakate, is a Ugandan civil engineer and politician who served as the Member of Parliament representing the Luweero District Women' Constituency in the 10th Parliament of Uganda (2016 to 2021).

-Background and education
+Early life and education

-She was born in Wobulenzi, Luweero District, in the Central Region of Uganda, on 11 August 1978.
+Nakate was born in Wobulenzi, Luweero District, in the Central Region of Uganda, on 11 August 1978.
 Her parents are the late Francis Segujja and Annet Segujja.
 She attended Wobulenzi Parents' School for her elementary schooling.
 She went to multiple schools or her secondary education, including Saint John's Secondary School in Nandere, Luweero District, Mulusa Academy Secondary School, in Wobulenzi, finishing out at Luteete Secondary School in Bamunanika, where she sat her O-Level examinations.
 She then went back to Mulusa Academy for her A-Level education.

 She enrolled in Uganda Polytechnic Kyambogo, which later became a component of Kyambogo University, where she studied for a Diploma in Architectural Draftsmanship, graduating in 2000.
 In 2007, she graduated from Makerere University, Uganda's largest and oldest public university, with a Bachelor of Science (BSc) degree in Civil Engineering.
 She followed that up with a Master of Science (MSc) degree in the same field, at the same university, graduating in 2011.
 She also holds a Certificate in Project Planning and Management, awarded by the Institute of Statistics and Applied Economics at Makerere University, in 2008.
 Her Certificate in Financial and Business Management of Road Construction was awarded in 2013, by Multitech Business School in Kampala, Uganda's capital city.